The Ashes 2025/26: England on brink of doom in series and it is almost entirely their own fault

 - Choose the Sky Sports push notifications you want

+England may have to win a game to avoid the sweep.
+They need three wins from three for a series victory.

 The tourists have shown in Perth and Brisbane that they have the weaponry to do that, but do they have the wisdom and wherewithal?
-There have been countless examples across the losses at Optus Stadium and The Gabba to suggest that answer is a resounding no.
+There have been countless examples across the losses at Optus Stadium and The Gabba to suggest not.

 England prepared for this series for the best part of four years yet are on the brink after six days of cricket.
 The captain is angry.
 The supporters perhaps even more so.